-It is estimated that 16 to 20 of the 100 section corners remaining in Priority 2A can be perpetuated.
-The County estimates this can be accomplished at a cost near \$8,000.00.
+It is estimated that 14 of the 51 section corners remaining in Priority 2A can be perpetuated.
+The County estimates this can be accomplished at a cost near \$7,000.00.

 Priority 2A: Existing damaged/missing corners requiring additional repairs